mynah22/Homelab-Guides/firstConfig.md

 - ## Setting a boot disk

     Last thing in the RAID menu - setting a boot drive

+    The RAID array can handle sever disks / logical drives, but speicifies one as the primary boot device

+    Here is how to configure the RAID controller to boot from the logical drive of your choice

     1. in [main RAID menu]( https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/proliantRaidCreate7.jpg), highlight 'Select Boot Volume', hit ENTER
     2. on the [next screen](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/proliantRaidCreate8.jpg), highlight 'Direct Attached Storage', hit ENTER